diego-kleinman/memcached_Emulator/readme.md

 When you execute clientSide.js, client will connect to the server and display "connected" on the console instance.
 From there you can issue commands to the server.

+(Server will execute in `localhost 3000`)

 ## Example of usage

 EXAMPLES WITH PHOTOS AND DESCRPTIONS

 ## Running test cases

+In order to run the test cases you must have a console instance running the serverSide and another console instance to execute the test cases.

+Steps to run:

+* Recommended (If you previously used the server and didn't close it till now) --> From the console not running the server you should execute `node clientSide.js` and from that client issue "flush_all", this will clear the current data from server.
+* Press "CTRL + C" twice to stop the client.
+* From the console not running the server execute `npm test` and wait till finished.
+(Test cases descriptions and status should be shown in console, if descriptions aren't shown and you want to see them you could execute `npm test --verbose`)

+*Después de ejecutarse debería hacerse el flush de nuevo por si se quiere usar o correr nuevamente los tests

 ## Extras